annesadleir/java-after-eight/README.md

 # java-after-eight
-Notebooks new methods etc in Java 9 plus
+Notebooks on new methods etc in Java 9 plus